HassanMunene/MYSQL/README.md

 the following below is how to run the scripts.

 ## RUN SQL Scripts to Create Databases
 **NB**: To run SQL scripts you need to have MySQL installed in your operating system.
 If you have not installed it do not worry I have included a guideline on how to install MySQL in this README file.
-[How to install MySQL](#installation)
+[How to install MySQL](#-installation).

+Have you installed it?
+Good now continue on how to run them scripts :smile:

-Open a command prompt or a terminal window and navigate to the directory where you have cloned this repository and contains those sql scripts.
+- Open a command prompt or a terminal window and navigate to the directory where you have cloned this repository and contains those sql scripts.
 - Launch the SQL command-line interface(CLI) by typing the following command: **mysql -u "your username" -p** in the terminal window. you will be prompted to enter your password
+- Once you are logged in, you can create a new database by running the SQL scripts.
+To do this, type **source scriptname.sql** in the MySQL CLI.
+Replace scriptname.sql with the name of your SQL script.
+This will execute the commands in the script and create the database.
+- You can verify that the database was created successfully by typing **show database** in the MySQL CLI.
+This will display a list of all the databases on your Mysql server.
+- To use the newly created database type **use databasename** in the MySQL CLI.
+Replace "databasename" with the name of the database you just created.

+That's it!

 # Introductio to MYSQL

 MYSQL is a popular open-source relational database management system (RDBMS) that is used by organizations for storing and managing data.
 It is widely used for web applications, content management systems, e-commerce webistes and other dataintesive applications.

-## #Installation
+## # Installation

 To use MYSQL, you first need to install it on your system.
 The installation process may vary depending on your operating system.